 Our encoding maintains the following invariant for each place p whose type is not a sharedreference type: if p is not borrowed from, there exists a full permission for the associated Viper resource; otherwise, if there exist shared borrows for p then p and each of the shared references is associated with a symbolic read permission.
 To maintain this invariant, we encode operations on shared borrows as follows.
 When the capability for p is downgraded, we replace the full permission for the corresponding Viper resource with a symbolic read permission (through a Viper exhale operation) and create a symbolic read permission for the new shared reference (through an inhale operation).
 Conversely, when the last shared borrow expires (and a downgrade is performed), we remove its read permission and restore the full permission of the borrowed-from place.
 In between, when additional shared borrows are created, we simply give them an additional symbolic read permission.
-This forging of symbolic read permissions is sound because, as we explained above, the sum of all symbolic read permissions is constrained to be less than a full permission.
-Analogously, we forge a new symbolic read permission when a shared reference p is passed to a function call.
-This encoding allows the caller to retain its read permission to p and to use it for framing, that is, conclude that the function call cannot change the reference value.
+This forging of symbolic read permissions is sound because, as we explained above, the sum of all symbolic read permission when a shared reference p is passed to a function call.
+This encoding allows the caller to retain its read permission to p and to use it for framing, that is, conclude that the function call cannot change the referenced value.

-In the example of Fig. 4, function make_first_unique starts out with a full permission to r because it is a mutable reference.
+In the example of Fig. 4, function make\first\unique starts out with a full permission to r because it is a mutable reference.
 The assignment on line 6 creates the first shared borrow for r and, thus, replaces r's full permission with a symbolic read permission.
 Line 8 creates another shared borrow with another read permission.
 When calling the function in line 9, the caller retains a read permission to r and is therefore able to conclude that the call does not affect the equality first == r.current, which was established on line 6 and which implies the assertion in line 10.
 After this assertion, the last shared borrow of r expires, which restores full permission and, thus, enables the assignment on line 11 as well as the subsequent recursive call.